henrikssn/TurboCAN/README.md

 * Improved filtering of analog power domain to reduce ADC noise.
 * Replaced the heater mosfet with a more powerful AON7400A.
 * Replaced the +3.3V connection to MS1 with an unpopulated resistor to give the board UART address 0 by default.
+* Added optional pullup resistors to MS2/SPREAD to support standalone mode for the step stick.

 ## Errata